codeontap/codeontap/docs/index.md

 # Welcome to CodeOnTap

-CodeOnTap is an opinionated devops platform which provides a enterprise focused CICD pipeline based on the infrastructure as code methodology
+CodeOnTap is an opinionated devops platform that provides an enterprise focused CICD pipeline based on the infrastructure as code methodology

 ## What's in the box